 Church History ACORN Series I

 Below is the first series of half hour programs from the Antiochian Christian Orthodox Radio Network.
-Underlined titles can be download for your personal use.
+Click on the titles to download for your personal use.

 Fr.
 Peter Gillquist answers the question "What on earth is the Orthodox Church?"
 25% of Christendom is part of the Orthodox Church, with 6M in the US...What do they believe and where did they come from?
 Fr.
 John Badeen continues to explain this "same faith" that unites the faithful around the world.

 Fr.
 John Badeen explains the history of the Bible is the history of Orthodoxy in this study on Apostolic Succession.
 Fr.
 Joseph Shadah explains the Holy Orders or Holy Ordination and its hierarchical nature.

 Fr.
 Stephen Hardie explains what the Church was like after the Great Schism of 1054.
 Missionary activities, the results of the conquests of the Arabs & the Turks brought a dark time to Orthodoxy.
 By 1683, only Russia was a free Orthodox nation.
 The "People of the Book" as Orthodox were called, suffered may persecutions.
 In 1964, the Patriarch of the Orthodox church and the Pope of the Roman church met and jointly removed the excommunications that were the result of the Schism.
 Fr.
 John Badeen also explains the history of the Orthodox church in America.
 In 1794 the first missionaries landed in Alaska.